 Nashua Drug Court

-Greater Nashua Mental Health Center has been the provider of services for the Nashua Drug Court program since 2014.
+Greater Nashua Mental Health has been the provider of services for the Nashua Drug Court program since 2014.

-Without the Nashua Drug Court program, most participants would be facing extended incarceration, due to numerous arrests for serious crimes.
+Without the Nashua Drug Court program, most participants could be facing incarceration, due to numerous arrests for serious crimes.
 However, according to several studies, Drug Court programs significantly reduce the recidivism rate for these kinds of offenses.
 In national studies of drug court programs, the average recidivism rate was only 16 percent in the first year after leaving the program, and 27 percent after the second year.
 This is much more favorable than the recidivism rates of offenders on conventional probation, in which 46 percent commit a new offense and over 60 percent commit a probation violation.

 Most participants have long histories of involvement in the criminal justice system and have served prison sentences for felonies.
 A significant number of participants have co-occurring mental health disorders, so they struggle not only with substance misuse, but also an additional mental health diagnosis, making the road to recovery that much more challenging.
 Many meet the definition for homelessness, and are living in unstable situations including couch surfing, or sleeping in their cars.
-Most are in need of medical treatment and are not receiving it unless they experience an acute situation, which leads them to the local hospital Emergency Room.
+Most are in need of medical treatment and are not receiving it unless they experience an acute situation, which leads them to the local hospital Emergency Department.
 Additional stressors in clients lives may include lack of employment, losing custody of children, and the destruction of beneficial relationships with family members and supportive friends.

 When the need for intensive substance misuse treatment becomes less time consuming, program participants may be connected with psychiatric and/or additional mental health services including groups that utilize cognitive behavioral approaches to restructure thinking patterns, co-occurring disorders, or the management of mental health symptoms.
 In addition, clients are expected to attend recovery support meetings (e.g. AA, NA, Celebrate Recovery, etc.) and medical treatment appointments as deemed appropriate.
 They are also connected to services in the community to access housing as well as opportunities for further education and employment.